PCem Migration Guide

 - CD-ROM drives in the Floppy & CD-ROM drives page;

-- Iomega Zip drives (86Box adds Zip 250 support) in the Other removable devices page;
+- Iomega Zip drives (86Box adds Zip 250 support) as removable disks in the Other removable devices page;

 - 86Box adds magneto-optical drives also in the Other removable devices page.